1031-EXCHANGES | NYC

 Dilendorf & Khurdayan assists local and international real estate clients with structuring complex tax deferred exchanges under IRC Code Section 1031 (“1031 Exchange”) for all types of investment real estate in NYC and nationwide, including condominium and cooperative units/apartments, mixed-use and office buildings, and industrial properties.

-Advised a foreign client on structuring a reverse 1031-Exchange for the sale of $5M mixed-use property in Midtown Manhattan
+Advised a foreign client on structuring a reverse 1031-Exchange for the sale of a mixed-use property in Midtown Manhattan

 Advised a foreign client on the mechanics of obtaining FIRPTA withholding certificate during a 1031-Exchange